 Krista Tippet Of On Being In Conversation With Richard Rohr

-Men of all ages say Richard Rohr has given them a new way into spiritual depth and religious thought through his writing and retreats.
-This conversation with the Franciscan spiritual teacher delves into the expansive scope of his ideas: from male formation and what he calls “father hunger” to why contemplation is as magnetic to people now, as it’s ever been.
+As a conscious contemplative, Father Richard Rohr gives men of all ages a new way into spiritual depth and religious thought through his writing and retreats.
+This conversation with the Franciscan spiritual teacher delves into the expansive scope of his ideas: from male formation and what he calls “father hunger” to why contemplation is as magnetic to people now as ever.
 Richard Rohr is a Franciscan writer, teacher, and founder of the Center for Action and Contemplation in Albuquerque, New Mexico.
-His many books include “Falling Upward,” “Divine Dance,” and most recently, “The Universal Christ: How a Forgotten Reality Can Change Everything We See, Hope For, and Believe.”
+His many books include “Falling Upward,” “Divine Dance,” and most recently, “The Universal Christ: How a Forgotten Reality Can Change Everything We See, Hope For + Believe.”

 On Being has its origins in a public radio show called Speaking of Faith, which was created by Krista Tippett in the early 2000’s.
 A journalist and former diplomat who had studied theology, Krista saw a black hole in media where intelligent conversation about religion, meaning, and moral imagination might be.
 Her show evolved into the On Being podcast in pursuit of the ancient and enduring human questions that gave rise to our spiritual traditions and resonate through every institution anew in this century: What does it mean to be human?
 How do we want to live?
 And who will we be to each other?